-The nine year trend indicates that contracts awarded to "Other" firms are largely composed of Architectural/Engineering, Consulting Services and Service Contracts.
+The ten year trend indicates that contracts awarded to "Other" firms are largely composed of Architectural/Engineering, Consulting Services and Service Contracts.
 Inuit firms do better in Air Charters and Minor Construction or Maintenance Services.
+Steady decline in awards to Inuit and Nunavut firms in Minor Construction and Maintenance Contracts since 2012/13 with a brief spike in 2016/17.

-Analysis of all 2016/17 contracts >\$25,000 to <=\$100,000, excluding goods
+Analysis of all 2017/18 contracts >\$25,000 to <=\$100,000, excluding goods - based on value

-For contracts in this range, in 2016/17, 24% of the total value was awarded to Inuit firms and 3% was awarded to Nunavut Businesses.
-The remaining 72% was awarded to firms that are not registered with NTI or the GN under the NNI Policy.
+For contracts in this range, in 2017/18, 15% of the total value was awarded to Inuit firms and 3% was awarded to Nunavut Businesses.
+The remaining 82% was awarded to firms that are not registered with NTI or the GN under the NNI Regulations.
 This is not to say that the firms in the Other category are all based outside of Nunavut.
 On the contrary, many Nunavut based companies do not register.
 Furthermore, individuals, hamlets, societies and other entities do not register because of the nature of their business.
 For example, hamlets can not register under the NNI for a bid adjustment.
 Also, individuals must be registered as a company before they can register for NNI or NTI status.